ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides.md

 The graphical visualization tool is embedded in the Visual Studio Code plug-in.

-## OpenAPI/Swagger to Ballerina code generator
+## OpenAPI to Ballerina code generator

-You can use existing OpenAPI/Swagger files to generate connectors and services in Ballerina code.
-For details, see the [OpenAPI/Swagger to Ballerina Code Generator](https://ballerina.io/learn/by-guide/open-api-based-service/).
+You can use existing OpenAPI files to generate connectors and services in Ballerina code.
+For details, see the [OpenAPI to Ballerina Code Generator](https://ballerina.io/learn/by-guide/open-api-based-service/).

 ## API documentation generator